Alex-Merkel/Wellness-Tracker/README.md

 ### Bug Reports:

 If you stumble upon a bug, I'd love to hear about it!
 Please open an issue and include detailed steps to help me reproduce the bug.
-Your input is incredibly valuable in improving this application.
+Your input is greatly appreciated and incredibly valuable in improving this application.

 ### Feature Suggestions: